QUICK INDEX TO PREVIOUS STORIES ABOUT AVID

 All AVID students are required to take advanced-placement classes and are exposed to colleges through campus visits and class presentations.
 They get help writing letters or essays, completing pre-college testing, and applying for financial aid.

 The program was phased in over three years, supported by about $230,000 in grants and other donations to LPEF.
-At full implementation, the program is expected to serve more than 200 students a year between the two high schools.
+The 2018-19 school year will be the fifth year for the La Crosse program, which could eventually serve more than 200 students a year between the two high schools.
 AVID has a proven track record nationally in nearly 5,000 schools.

 The AVID program focuses on students in the academic middle – often those are students who don’t think about getting prepared for college until it’s too late.
 When compared to the overall student body at Central and Logan, AVID students are more likely to be students of color and more likely to be from low-income families with less family history of attending college.
 That fulfills a goal to reach students who are under-represented in college enrollment and graduation rates.